 Camargo Club – 8th – 227 yards

-The Camargo Club hosts an annual U.S. Amateur qualifier and the Biarritz 8th regularly clocks in as one of the four most difficult holes on the course.
+The Biarritz 8th regularly clocks in as one of the four most difficult holes on the course during Camargo’s annual U.S. Amateur qualifier.
 The 8th’s front plateau features a fairway slope which makes the front half unpinnable.
-The green space thus is smaller than most, only 32 yards deep and 26 yards wide.
+The green is smaller than most, only 32 yards deep and 26 yards wide.
 The trench bunkers on the right and left side are particularly deep.
 These bunkers start at the fairway portion and run through the back edge.

 The tee shot at Camargo's 8th hole - Photo Credit: Jon Cavalier @linksgems

 From the side, the depth of the flanking bunkers is evident - Photo Credit: Jon Cavalier @linksgems

 Looking back, with the fronting swale and fairway section beyond - Photo Credit: Jon Cavalier @linksgems

 The Course at Yale – 9th – 213 yards